 If you suspect the noise is related to domestic violence or a violent incident call the police on 999.

 Noise from large ‘organized’ parties and large groups of people are potentially a public nuisance, may lead to criminal damage to property in the vicinity (particularly if the party gets out of control).

 These types of large events or parties should be reported to the police on 101 however if there is violent behavior or criminal damage then call the police on 999.

-Below are some examples of types of noise that are likely to have a detrimental effect on the health, well-being and quality of life of those in the locality.
-They may constitute anti-social behaviour and may also be statutory noise nuisances:
+Below are some examples of types of noise that are likely to have a detrimental effect on the community.
+They may constitute anti-social behaviour (‘ASB’) and may also be statutory noise nuisances:

 - Music and speech from a Hi-Fi or television operated at excessive volume

 - Shouting and raised voices for prolonged periods